lsst-ts/ts_tma/documents.rst

 Documents
 *********

 When attempting to navigate the various documents hosted on Docushare it is recommended that you begin here.
 As of now there is no method known to create an index table at the root of a Docushare folder that can display the contents of the folder making navigation difficult.
-For this reason this index table is created to make navigation of the TMA Docushare space simpler.
+For this reason this index table is here to make navigation of the TMA Docushare space simpler.

 .. _LTS-159: https://docushare.lsst.org/docushare/dsweb/Get/LTS-159/LTS-159-Rev5.pdf